reddhidas5/Hybrid-Astar-MPC-iLQR-Navigation/README.md

 MPC-iLQR (blue) stays tighter to the nominal Hybrid A* path (yellow dashed), especially through narrow corridors.
 PID (red) drifts outward in reactive regions.
 Both reach the goal, but MPC-iLQR makes fewer large corrections and is gently biased away from walls by soft obstacle costs.

 The velocity plot (top right) shows MPC-iLQR making aggressive early adjustments to align with the nominal heading, while PID ramps up smoothly but accumulates drift.
-The MPC horizon cost (bottom right) peaks between steps 40–80 as the robot navigates the most congested region, then drops as open space is reached — confirming the controller is sensitive to environmental complexity.
+The MPC horizon cost (bottom right) peaks between steps 40–80 as the robot navigates the most congested region, then drops as open space is reached; confirming the controller is sensitive to environmental complexity.

 ---